-Breakfast at Ospreys Restaurant is one of the highlights of the day for guests at Thala Beach Lodge Port Douglas.
+Breakfast at Ospreys Restaurant Port Douglas is one of the highlights of the day for guests at Thala Beach Nature Reserve.
 Perched high in the treetops, this is no ordinary dining room – with virtually 360 degrees of superlative views this is one of the most stunning settings you can possibly imagine to start the day.
 Year round, Port Douglas enjoys one of the best climates in the world, so breakfasting semi-alfresco 12 months of the year is top of the menu.

 Above: Sunrise at Thala Beach Lodge.

 From the breakfast tables more than 100km of views stretch across the World Heritage rainforests, the lush hinterlands and east across the glistening Coral Sea and the Great Barrier Reef.
 Marry this setting with the fresh, seasonal, local food and you have the perfect start to the perfect day.